-Part of loss of consortium damages entails those losses suffered as a result of decreased or limited sexual activity between spouses.
-However, loss of consortium damages covers much more.
-Basically, the damages seek to compensate the non-injured spouse for the injury's effects on previously existing spousal functions.
-As such, a claim for loss of consortium usually compensates the claimant spouse for loss or deprivation of the following:
+Part of the damages for loss of consortium damages are losses suffered as a result of decreased or limited sexual activity between spouses.
+However, this type of damage covers much more.
+Basically, the non-injured spouse is compensated with the damages for the effects of the injury on previously existing spousal functions.
+As such, a claim for spousal consortium usually compensates the claimant spouse for loss or deprivation of the following:

-Keep in mind that loss of consortium damages are considered "non-economic" damages.
+Keep in mind that consortium loss damages are considered "non-economic" damages.
 These damages do not involve an exact monetary loss, nor possess an objective cash value.
-As such, in a trial setting an award for loss of consortium is usually left to the discretion of the judge or jury.
+As such, in a trial setting, an award for this loss is usually left to the discretion of the judge or jury.
 Legal experts maintain that these damages will most likely be awarded in cases involving a spouse who has died or who has been the victim of a severe injury.
 Loss of consortium damages are generally limited to these types of cases, and not cases involving “minor” physical injuries to the injured spouse, although the law does allow such claims.

-In California, a valid marriage license at the time of the injury is a prerequisite to any claim for loss of consortium.
-Further, California jury instructions explicitly define the loss of consortium as "loss of the spouse's love, companionship, comfort, affection, society, solace or moral support; any loss or enjoyment of sexual relations or the ability to have children or any loss of the spouse's physical assistance in the operation and maintenance of the home..."
+In California, a valid marriage license at the time of the injury is a prerequisite to any claim for consortium loss.
+Further, California jury instructions explicitly define this loss as "loss of the spouse's love, companionship, comfort, affection, society, solace, or moral support; any loss or enjoyment of sexual relations or the ability to have children or any loss of the spouse's physical assistance in the operation and maintenance of the home..."

 This means, that aside from the actual victim's personal injury case against the party, or parties, liable for his/her injuries, the victim's spouse can also sue the liable party, or parties, for those losses listed in the jury instruction.
 The spouse's case would be a claim for compensation for the loss of consortium he/she suffered that resulted from the victim's injuries.